rozek/docker-red/README.md

    -it docker-red /bin/rebol-view
 ```

-does the same for Rebol and open the famous Rebol Viewtop.
+does the same for Rebol and opens the famous Rebol Viewtop.

 If you want to share a local folder with a Docker container running a GUI script, simply choose one of the approaches described above.